 Ever wondered why your once waterproof jacket is now letting water in?

 That’s because the DWR coating is no longer effective after prolonged use.
-The good news is you can restore the waterproofing capabilities with off-the-shelf products that are readily available.
-After all, waterproof cycling jackets are expensive, technical clothing that you want to keep using for years.
+The good news is you can restore the waterproofing capabilities with readily available off-the-shelf products.
+After all, waterproof cycling jackets are expensive, technical clothing you want to use for years.

-- DWR coating and the soft-shell membrane prevents water droplets from entering and allow sweat vapor to escape.
+- DWR coating and the soft-shell membrane prevent water droplets from entering, allowing sweat vapor to escape.

 - The DWR coating will wear off due to exposure to dirt, grime, and oil.